hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 * `vault.hashicorp.com/tls-server-name` - name of the Vault server to verify the authenticity of the server when communicating with Vault over TLS.

-* `vault.hashicorp.com/tls-skip-verify` - configures the Vault Agent to verify
-  Vault's TLS certificate.
+* `vault.hashicorp.com/tls-skip-verify` - if true, configures the Vault Agent to skip verification of Vault's TLS certificate.
+It's not recommended to set this value to true in a production environment.

 * `vault.hashicorp.com/ca-cert` - path of the CA certificate used to verify Vault's TLS.